YessicaSD/CITM_2_Research_GroupMovement/docs/README.md

 <h1>Introduction</h1>
 <p>The objetive of this research is to implement group pathfinding.
-To reach this we'll analisy differents group movement implented in RTS games, we'll see differents forms to implemantate it.
+To reach this we'll analysis differents group movement implented in RTS games, we'll see different forms to implemantate it.
-This fiature it's something that you can do in many ways, it depens in your game caracteristics.</p>
+This feature's something that you can do in many ways, it depends on your game characteristics.</p>
-<i>Disclaimer: Although this implamenteation is based on diferents RTS games it could also be applaid in differens kind of games.
+<i>Disclaimer: Although this implementation is based on different RTS games it could also be applied in different kind of games.
  AND please check out reference links I used to develop this project you could find more information</i>

  <h1>Pathfinding</h1>
- To implement a group movement the first step is to be able to move one unit, this one needs to find the bes way to point A to B, the best way to do this is by using the <a href="https://www.redblobgames.com/pathfinding/a-star/introduction.html" >A* algorithm</a>, it's generaly used in most of the games couse it takes lowe comupation power, and if you need a lot of units to be searching for the goal that is an important thing to consider.
+ To implement a group movement the first step is to be able to move one unit, this one needs to find the best way to point A to B, the best way to do this is by using the <a href="https://www.redblobgames.com/pathfinding/a-star/introduction.html">A* algorithm</a> , it's generally used in most of the games cause it takes lowe computation power, and if you need a lot of units to be searching for the goal that is an important thing to consider.
- If you are a beginer and your game dosn't need that many units, so you can also see Breadth First Search algorithm or Dijkstra’s Algorithm.
-This methos are more easy to understand and also to implement and a good point to start.
+ If you are a beginner and your game doesn't need that many units, so you can also see Breadth First Search algorithm or Dijkstra’s Algorithm.
+These methods are more easy to understand and also to implement and a good point to start.

  <h1>Goal Tile</h1>
-<p>If we try units to move to the same tile they would get overlapping, or if we got collition sistem only one unit would get there and the other was will still try to move<p>
+<p>If we try units to move to the same Tile they would get overlapping, or if we got collision system only one unit would get there and the other was will still try to move<p>
   <img src="https://media.indiedb.com/images/articles/1/254/253140/auto/8mfFxGS.gif"/>

  To solve this one idea is to transfer the state of "found goal" through units, so if a unit tries to get in a tile were there is one already but both of them got the same the destination and one found it the other one will too, and stop moving.